Zak4sad/container_solutions_task/README.md

     7. container_scanning : Scan the created Docker image for security vulnerabilities , I used for that [trivy](https://github.com/aquasecurity/trivy) which is a scanner for vulnerabilities in container images,file systems, and Git repositories
     8. deploy_to_staging : Deploy my new built docker image as a deployment in a separate namespace I called ***staging*** in my local cluster.
     9. smoke_test: To determines whether the deployed app build is stable or not, by hitting one of the APIs exposed.
+    10. load/performance_test: Using Apache Benchmark (ab is a tool for benchmarking your Apache HTTP server.
+It is designed to give you an impression of how your current Apache installation performs.
+This especially shows you how many requests per second your Apache installation is capable of serving.)
+    11. cleaning_up_K8S_resources: Remove k8s resources creating in the staging environment
+    12. cleaning_up_DockerImages: Remove the build docker Image
 - GitHub Actions : To Be Done
 - Gitlab CI : Fun starts here , I managed to create a simple pipeline in which I focused more on the CI part of the job.
 The pipepline is in ***.gitlab-ci.yml*** file,it contains four stages :
     1. build: Build the project and generate its artifact (Jar file)